perfectly-balanced/PathBench/README.md

 # Run analyzer
 python3 src/main.py --analyzer --algorithms "A*" Dijkstra VIN --include-all-builtin-maps
 ```
+Note `A*` is in quotes to prevent glob expansion by the shell.

 You can specify multiple components to be run in order: for example, running the trainer and then visualising the resulting trained ML algorithm:
 ```bash